 Koan 162

-When we realize everyone is God, we feel everyone loves us; though some may temporarily hate us.
+When we realize everyone is God, we feel everyone loves us.

 Koan 174